JHU-PL-Lab/www-fpse/lecture/records.md

 ```
 - Note that `num =` and `denom =` are the **labels**, and `n` and `d` are **variables**.
 This is just like an object or struct field name vs a variable name in Java/C/C++/etc.

-3. Punning by reusing the field name as a variable
+3. Punning by reusing the field name as a variable in the pattern

 The following pun binds the *fields* `num` and `denom` from `r` straight into those same names as *variables*: